When Is IUI Recommended?

 What are the success rates of IUI?

-On average, IUI has a per-cycle success rate of about 10-20% for individuals under 35.
-Success rates gradually decline with age, typically falling to 10-15% for patients between 35 and 40, and around 5-10% for those over 40.
-While these numbers may seem modest, they’re similar to the monthly chances of natural conception in couples without fertility issues.
+For individuals under 35, IUI offers a per-cycle success rate of approximately 10–20%.
+Chances gradually decline with age, typically 10–15% for those between 35 and 40, and 5–10% for patients over 40.
+These rates closely reflect natural monthly conception odds in couples without fertility challenges.